-- whose Bachelor's degree was a Bachelor of Business Administration (BBA) or Bachelor of Commerce (BCom) or equivalent; - an appropriate Canadian professional designation or equivalent; international designation (e.g. CPA, CA, CGA, CMA, CHRP or P.Eng); - acceptable score on the Graduate Management Admission Test (GMAT) or the Graduate Record Examinations (GRE) that has been written in the last five years; - at least two (2) years documented professional or management experience.
+- whose Bachelor's degree was a Bachelor of Business Administration (BBA) or Bachelor of Commerce (BCom) or equivalent; or - an appropriate Canadian professional designation or equivalent; international designation (e.g. CPA, CA, CGA, CMA, CHRP or P.Eng); or - acceptable score on the Graduate Management Admission Test (GMAT) or the Graduate Record Examinations (GRE) that has been written in the last five years; or - at least three (3) years documented professional or management experience, with evidence of career progression and relevant education and/or training.